The Ultimate Guide to Mastering Email Deliverability

 - Email Certification Providers: These aren’t exactly senders, but providers that can help your email make it to the inbox.
 These companies usually have good relationships with ISPs and can vouch for you as a sender, helping you to bypass ISP filters.
 These services usually require a monthly membership fee, plus you need to establish yourself as a reputable sender.

-- Major ISPs: From a deliverability standpoint, you should mostly be concerned with the major ISPs.
-If you can achieve deliverability with them, you should also be fine with the minor ISPs.
+- Major ISPs: From an email deliverability standpoint, you should mostly be concerned with the major ISPs.
+If you can achieve email deliverability with them, you should also be fine with the minor ISPs.

 - Minor ISPs: The minor ISPs typically purchase versions of the processes and algorithms that the major ISPs use to monitor email sending.